Who can become a Graduate Nursing Student Preceptor?

 Does anyone come to my practice?

-Yes, during the semester, Graduate Faculty assigned to this student will come to observe the student at the site and answer any questions you or the student may have.
+Yes, if the site is within the DMV area, the Graduate Faculty assigned to this student will come to observe the student at the site during the semester and answer any questions you or the student may have.

 Can another provider in my practice fill in if I am unavailable?